Add Bugsnag error monitoring to your Symfony applications.

 When reporting handled exceptions, it’s often helpful to send us custom diagnostic data or to adjust the severity of particular errors.
 For more information, see reporting handled errors.

-Bugsnag will automatically capture the following data for every exception:
+BugSnag will automatically capture the following data for every exception:

-In order to quickly reproduce and fix errors, it is often helpful to send additional application-specific diagnostic data to Bugsnag.
+In order to quickly reproduce and fix errors, it is often helpful to send additional application-specific diagnostic data to BugSnag.
 This can be accomplished by registering a function to be executed before an error report is sent.

 In Symfony 4 and 5 application-wide callbacks should be registered within the boot